 You do not need to know anything about 'Britishness' to speak to Britbot.
 It wants to hear your views and opinions on the subject.

+Britbot has now been archived, which means it has stopped learning and is frozen in its August 2019 form.
+You can still interact with this version and explore how it interpreted Britishness.
 You will need Chrome web browser to interact with Britbot using speech.
 You can interact with Britbot in any browser through typing.

 Britbot programme: Kory Mathewson

-Website: Keyfer Mathewson.
+Original website: Keyfer Mathewson.

 Production Assistance: Jesse Cahn-Thompson